 Poland is a surprisingly big and culturally dense country, so taking a tour either around a certain region or within a city will give you a good overview of what the country has to offer as well as saving you time and probably money too!
 Take a look at this selection of Poland tours.

-LGBT – Gay Poland Travel Guide
+LGBTQ – Gay Poland Travel Guide

 Poland is a pretty mixed bag when it comes to LGBT rights.
 In theory, it looks like a very gay-friendly country, never having made same-sex sexual activity officially illegal, having an equal age of consent for almost 100 years and placing no restrictions on men who have sex with men from donating blood, for example.

-In practice, however, there is still a lot of discrimination in Poland, especially outside of the large cities, so travelling there as an LGBT person it’s important to be aware of the situation.
+In practice, however, there is still a lot of discrimination in Poland, especially outside of the large cities, so traveling there as an LGBT person it’s important to be aware of the situation.
 That said, there is a large queer movement in the country.
 Here are some things to know about gay Poland.